rraymondgh/plugins/README.md

 ## Host Services

-Navidrome provides several host services that plugins can use to interact with external systems and access functionality.
+Plugin library provides several host services that plugins can use to interact with external systems and access functionality.
 Plugins must declare permissions for each service they want to use in their `manifest.json`.

 ### HTTP Service